GFDRR/rdl-standard/docs/rdl/what.md

 The Risk Data Library Standard (RDLS) is an open metadata standard for describing risk datasets used in climate and disaster risk assessments.

 Metadata is data that provides information about a dataset.
 The RDLS covers metadata that can apply to any dataset, such as a dataset's title and author, and metadata that is specific to risk datasets, such as the type of hazard a dataset relates to.
+RDLS does not specify which fields to include within risk datasets.
+You ought to make sure that your risk datasets include the fields needed to fulfil their intended uses.

 RDLS defines risk-specific metadata for describing four types of dataset: